 I hid a column but my students can see it still even though I can't.
 What happened?

 To hide a column from your students, you will need to follow these steps.
-First the column has to be showing in your grade center, so un-hide it if it is not visible.
-Click the action link next to the item name and select "Show/Hide to Users" from the menu.
+First the column has to be showing in your grade center, so un-hide it if it is not visible to you.
+Click the action link next to the item name and select "Hide from students" from the menu.
+This is a toggle button so clicking it again will show the item to students.

 If you want to also hide this column from your view, you can, but you don't have to.
-In order to hide it from yourself, click the action link next to the item name and select "Hide Column" from the menu.
+In order to hide it from yourself, click the action link next to the item name and select "Hide from Instructor View" from the menu.

 How do I hide a grade column from students?

 To hide a column from your students only, follow these steps.
 First the item has to be showing in your grade center, so un-hide it if you had hid the column and you don't see it in the Grade Center.
-Click the Action Link next to the item name and select "Show/Hide to Users" from the menu (many faculty accidentally select "Hide Column" instead which only hides the column from the faculty member NOT the students).
+Click the Action Link next to the item name and select "Hide from Students" from the menu (many faculty accidentally select "Hide from Instructor View" instead which only hides the column from the faculty member NOT the students).

 Does hiding a column in the grade center exclude it from the total points?